kari0219/2017-fall-main/syllabus/README.md

 **Prerequisites:**
 * Python: All assignments will be in Python using Jupyter notebooks, NumPy, and TensorFlow.
 * Time:  There are 5-6 substantial assignments in this course as well as a term project.
 Make sure you give yourself enough time to be successful!
-In particular, you may be in for a rough semester if you take both this and 261 :)
+In particular, you may be in for a rough semester if you take both this and any of 210 (Capstone), 261, or 271 :)
 * [MIDS 207 (Machine Learning)](https://www.ischool.berkeley.edu/courses/datasci/207): We assume you know what gradient descent is.
 We'll review simple linear classifiers and softmax at a high level, but make sure you've at least heard of these!
 You should also be comfortable with linear algebra, which we'll use for vector representations and when we discuss deep learning.

 **Contacts and resources:**